National Economics University

-Many of the university's alumni have a strong track record of success and hold important positions in public and private sectors.
-The current President of Vietnam, Nguyễn Xuân Phúc, is an alumni.

-History

 In 1956, the university was established by the government decree, originally named Central School of Economics and Finance.

 In 1958, the school changed its name to University of Economics and Finance, under the supervision of Ministry of Education.

 In 1962, Prime Minister Phạm Văn Đồng signed a decree to separate the Faculty of International Relations from the University of Economics and Finance and establish a new university called University of Foreign Affairs and Foreign Trade, under the supervision of Ministry of Foreign Affairs.
 This later led to the foundation of two reputable institutions, Foreign Trade University, and Diplomatic Academy of Vietnam.

 In 1965, the name was changed to University of Economic Planning.

 In 1985, it was renamed National Economics University.
 It has kept this name since then.

 For more than 60 years, the university has received numerous prestigious awards from the Vietnamese and Lao governments.
 More than 100,000 Bachelor's students, 10,000 Master's students, and 1,400 PhD students graduated from the university.

+On November 15, 2024, Deputy Prime Minister Lê Thành Long, on behalf of the Prime Minister, signed a decision to elevate the National Economics University (Trường Đại học Kinh tế Quốc dân) to National Economics University (Đại học Kinh tế Quốc dân).

+The government has mandated that the university reorganize its structure and operations in accordance with the Law on Higher Education and other relevant legal regulations.

+The existing university council, its chairperson, and the university president will continue performing their duties as stipulated under current regulations until the Minister of Education and Training establishes the new university council, appoints the council chairperson, and recognizes the president of the newly upgraded National Economics University.

+With this decision, the National Economics University becomes the ninth university-level institution in Vietnam.
+The other eight include: